Our History

 The Winners’ Choice

-Kawai pianos have reached the pinnacle of international acclaim.
-Found on concert stages throughout the world, they continue to be selected by gold medal winners and finalists at prestigious international piano competitions across the globe.
+From generation to generation, the Kawai vision continues.
+From its humble beginnings in 1927, the company has evolved into a multi-national corporation, with our pianos found on concert stages throughout the world.
+They continue to be selected by gold medal winners and finalists at prestigious international piano competitions across the globe.

 Kawai Artists & Ambassadors include some of the most iconic musicians and musical groups in the world.